Portfolio Investment

 How Entrepreneurs Can Balance Their Investment Portfolio

-As someone who has investments, is a business owner, and also specializes working with entrepreneurs & business owners, it has been my experience that there are some commonalities we share when investing our money, especially depending on what stage our business is at.
-The following tips and suggestions should help give you an idea of what your fellow ‘treps are doing while giving you a fresh look at your own situation.
+As someone who has investments, is a business owner, and also specializes in working with entrepreneurs & business owners, it has been my experience that there are some commonalities we share when investing our money, especially depending on what stage our business is at.
+The following tips and suggestions should help give you an idea of what your fellow ‘treps are doing while giving you a fresh look at your situation.

 First, let me explain some fundamentals of investing and common strategies that you can utilize.
 This will give you context and a base of knowledge for the tips specific to entrepreneurs.

-Fundamentals of Long Term Investing
+Fundamentals of Long-Term Investing

 Asset Allocation

 Arguably one of the most well-known and used strategies for investing your money, asset allocation is essentially the balance of stocks, bonds, and cash in your portfolio.
-It is a strategy used to balance risk and reward, based upon your risk tolerance and time horizon, to help you achieve the investment returns you determine are needed to meet your future goals.
+It is a strategy used to balance risk and reward, based on your risk tolerance and time horizon, to help you achieve the investment returns you determine are needed to meet your future goals.

 Diversification